Bambi on ice? No – just a mini growth spurt!

 ‘What are they doing?

 ‘I don’t understand; they could do that a few weeks ago.’

 ‘Why are we bothering?
 It looks like they have never played sports at all.’

 These are just some of the comments that I have heard on the sidelines of training sessions and matches over the last few years.
 Do you know what?
 At some point in time, both in their early years of growth and during puberty, all parents and coaches will have noticed physical and mental changes in the players that they are involved with.

-Puberty is the most documented growth and development spurt but prior to puberty, children will experience many mini growth spurts.
-If your child grows a few centimetres very quickly, you will undoubtedly watch them struggle to find their feet so to speak.
+Puberty is the most documented growth and development spurt, but prior to puberty, children will experience many mini-growth spurts.
+If your child grows a few centimeters very quickly, you will undoubtedly watch them struggle to find their feet, so to speak.

-They will look uncoordinated, they may trip over the ball, the piece of skill they could do easily only a few weeks ago looks a distant memory.
-They may have lost some speed and their changes of direction suddenly look more like the QE2 turning.
+They will look uncoordinated; they may trip over the ball, and the skill they could do easily only a few weeks ago looks a distant memory.
+They may have lost some speed, and their changes of direction suddenly look more like the QE2 turning.

 It will often take them a few weeks to retrain their brains and bodies to coordinate the movements once again to the height that they are now working from.
-It will soon come back together for them and it is important during this stage that both parents and coaches back off and do not shout and criticize them too much.
+It will soon come back together for them, and it is important during this stage that both parents and coaches back off and do not criticize them too much.

-It can be difficult to watch as a parent, but patience and bags of encouragement and understanding is really important no matter how frustrated you may be feeling.
+It can be difficult to watch as a parent, but patience and bags of encouragement and understanding are really important, no matter how frustrated you may be feeling.

 - Do not panic if your child suddenly looks clumsy